November 28, 2022

 It’s easy to publish articles on Medium – just go through their easy user interface, and your content will be published at the click of a button.
 Though you are submitting your content to being part of Medium’s platform, not totally under your own control.

 WordPress on the other hand is a full content management system, or CMS.
-It’s actually much bigger than just a blogging platform, used to power 34% of all the websites on the net today.
+It’s actually much bigger than just a blogging platform.
+WordPress powers 43% of all live websites today.
 However its flexibility means it’s a great base for bloggers to use, after taking the time to set up a few things to set your site live.

 We should make mention that there are two different WordPress platforms.
 On the surface they may look the same, but there’s a big difference under the hood.
 So it’s important not to get them mixed up!